jaqubowsky/password-generator/README.md

-Password Generator created with HTML, CSS and JavaScript.
+Password Generator created with HTML, CSS and JavaScript.<br>
-Project from Scrimba.
+Project from Scrimba.<br>
 [Live Demo](https://magical-buttercream-640a93.netlify.app) 👈